Portable Chicken Coops: Your Complete Guide

 Let’s be honest: cleaning the coop is probably not your favorite task.
 But with the right design, it doesn’t have to be a dreaded chore.
 Features that simplify cleaning are essential for maintaining a healthy environment for your chickens.
 Look for coops with a smooth, non-porous flooring material like linoleum, which is incredibly easy to scrape and sanitize.
 Removable roosting bars and dropping boards also make deep cleans much faster.
 A walk-in design with a human-sized door is another fantastic feature, as it allows you to get inside with a shovel and wheelbarrow, saving your back and knees.

-How to Choose the Right Size Coop
+How to Find the Right Size Portable Coop

 Picking the right coop size is one of the most important decisions you’ll make for your flock.
 It’s not just about having a roof over their heads; it’s about creating a healthy, stress-free environment where they can thrive.
 A coop that’s too small can lead to pecking, stress, and the rapid spread of illness.
 On the other hand, a coop that’s too large can be difficult for a small flock to keep warm during colder months.